 So, can you bring weed on a plane?
 The short answer is that it depends.
 While TSA rules for flying with marijuana have changed over the years, the fact remains that it is still illegal to transport marijuana across state or international borders.
 This means that while you may be able to bring your marijuana on a plane in some cases, you run the risk of being caught and facing serious legal consequences.

-It’s important to remember that TSA agents are not specifically looking for marijuana, but they do have the right to search your bags if they have probable cause.
+It’s important to remember that TSA agents are not specifically looking for marijuana or other substances such as shrooms, but they do have the right to search your bags if they have probable cause.
 If you do decide to fly with weed, it’s important to do your research ahead of time, know the rules, and be aware of the risks involved.
 In short, if you absolutely must travel with your marijuana, the best bet is to leave it at home.
 It’s not worth the potential legal trouble and inconvenience that comes with trying to bring it on a plane.
 However, if you do choose to travel with it, be sure to do so safely and responsibly.

 At the end of the day, the laws surrounding marijuana and air travel are still evolving, so it’s important to stay up-to-date and informed on any changes.
 While some may view the ability to fly with marijuana as a victory for cannabis legalization, it’s important to remember that it’s still a federally illegal substance and must be treated with caution.